 Businesses that offer services or software should reach out and ask if the clients have any questions.
-SaaS companies should always offer free demos, especially for enterprise-grade accounts.
+SaaS companies should always offer free demos and/or trials, especially for enterprise-grade accounts.
 It’s also a good idea to send product or service information, including what the customer can expect or how to get the most out of whatever they’re purchasing.

 7. You’re Targeting the Wrong Audience

-Unfortunately, if we’re consistently failing to convert the leads that we’ve worked hard to acquire, there’s a solid chance that we may be targeting the wrong audience all together.
+Unfortunately, if we’re consistently failing to convert the leads that we’ve worked hard to acquire, there’s a solid chance that we may be targeting the wrong audience altogether.